jershhaa10/BINF6250_HMM/README.md

 Successful implementation of the Forward-Backward algorithm.
 Our implementation from Week 1 really came in handy to extend the pipeline.
 Maintained consistency in the class-based structuring.
+Successfully updated program to make calculations in log-space to avoid underflow.

 # Struggles
 Implementing the Backward algorithm was a bit tricky, especially in handling indexing correctly while reversing the observation sequence.